slint-ui/slint/docs/tutorial/node/src/from_one_to_multiple_tiles.md

 With Slint you declare an array of structures based on a model using square brackets.
 Use a <span class="hljs-keyword">for</span> loop to create multiple instances of the same element.

-With Slint the for loop is declarative and automatically updates when the model changes.
+The <span class="hljs-keyword">for</span> loop is declarative and automatically updates when the model changes.
 The loop instantiates all the <span class="hljs-title">MemoryTile</span> elements and places them on a grid based on their index with spacing between the tiles.